famousj/the-little-hooner/hooner.md

 ## The <strike>Five</strike> Four Rules

 ###  The Law of Head
-> The primitive 'head' is defined only for cells and non-null lists.
+> The primitive 'head' is defined only for cells and non-empty lists.

 ### The Law of Tail
-> The primitive `tail` is defined only for cells and non-null lists.
-The `tail` of any non-null list is always another list.
+> The primitive 'tail' is defined only for cells and non-empty lists.

 ### The Law of Colhep
 > The rune `:-` takes two arguments.
+To create a new list with `:-`, the
-The second argument to `:-` must be a list or null.
-The result is a list.
+> second argument must be a list or null.

-### The Law of Dottis
-> The rune `.=` takes two arguments.
-Each must be an atom.

 ## Rune Pronunciation